 between 15 and 19 become pregnant.
 It also has one of the highest child marriage rates, with 37 percent of girls marrying before age 18.

-Population growth around the Serengeti National Park is the highest in Tanzania.
+Population growth in districts around the Serengeti National Park is the highest in Tanzania.
 The Mara District, sandwiched between Lake Victoria and the Serengeti on the western side, has the highest fertility rate in the country (5.9), followed by Shinyanga District to the south of the Serengeti (5.6).
 In the western Serengeti, there were 600,000 people in 2010.
 There may be over one million by 2050.
 These areas are also among the poorest in the country.
 People currently get much of their protein from the poaching of wild animals.
 Currently, about 100,000 animals are killed for bush meat.
 If this doubles, it would be devastating to the migration.

 The Maasai Mara Reserve in Kenya faces equally staggering population growth: Around the Mara, population is on track to quadruple by 2033, just fourteen years!
 One Maasai leader states that without urgent intervention it is “the end of the world as we know it.”